 - Faster burst: Shoots at higher frequency (8 vs 4.9 flaps/sec) to capture the decisive moment.

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.

 - More modern: Reflects 2 years and 5 months of technical progress since the 100D launch.

 If the count of relative strengths (bullet points above) is taken as a measure, the E-M10 II is the clear winner of the contest (11 : 6 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 100D and the E-M10 II in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why expert reviews are important.
-The table below summarizes the assessments of some of the best known camera review sites.
-The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The table below summarizes the assessments of some of the best known camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+The detailed reviews can be accessed by clicking on the site logo in the table header.